learnlearnin/learnlearnin.github.io/src/documents/about.html.md

 But in the end, he settled for something that was excellent.
 Something simple, something straight.
 Something that's just this.

 ## Site info ##
 This site is made in [docpad](../docpad/).
-It's hosted on [github](https://github.com/learnlearnin/learnlearnin.github.io).
+It's hosted on netlify+[gitlab](https://gitlab.com/learnlearnin/learnlearnin.gitlab.io).
 The skeleton was created using the yo [docpad generator](https://www.npmjs.org/package/generator-docpad).

 I wanted to use Comic sans, like CERN [uses](http://home.web.cern.ch/about/updates/2014/04/cern-switch-comic-sans), no [really](https://www.youtube.com/watch?v=AzX0dwbY4Yk).
-But it is not for long reads for all, so I've switched to Oxygen, Helvetica Neue, etc. But still I don't want you to be stuck with that.
-So the buttons on the bottom of the site can be used to change fonts.
+But it is not for long reads for all, so I've switched to Oxygen, Helvetica Neue, etc.

 The search box redirects you to site search of [duckduckgo](https://duckduckgo.com)